gokulcodes/ideal-editor-web/README.md

 - [End] Move the cursor to end of the current line

 - Only allow AlphaNumeric, Special Characters & Emojis inside editor view

+can we do auto line breaks in render level? not possible because of line's dependencies for mouse and cursor movement only create new pre tag if user made line break is seen otherwise render everthing in a new

+hard line break is mandatory here - can we handle this correctly? whenever a line's content is overflowed - unlink overflowed character from the line - insert it to the beginning of the next line - if the next line is overflowed because of the character's inserted - unlink the overflowed characters of the next line - do this until the no-more line's are overflowing

+problems in auto line break logic - handle onresize the editor container - unless user created a new line, always collapse the overflowed letters back to it's original line if the space is available for them - one weird error when we cross 5th line - perfect rendering part, i see in some lines one character is overflowing the container for few seconds and settling to nextline's head

+        YOU NEED TO BE FAST !!!
+        Applying and giving your 100% >>>>> Preparing for interviews If you want to become unbelievable, do things that you don't believe you are capable of

+Delete - modal popup
+frequent document save